Managing brain fog in menopause

 If we aren't sleeping well, we may feel tired, irritable, foggy, anxious, and low in mood.
 Getting enough rest promotes brain cell redevelopment to stay sharp and remember information the following day.
 It also allows you to concentrate, be creative, and control your emotions.
 Not a great sleeper?
 Taking some quiet time to let our minds reset before bed can be beneficial.
 You can read more about improving your sleep here.

-2. Exercise your brain
+2. Exercise your cognitive function

 Keeping our minds active is just as important as our bodies!
 Play board games, read a book, do a crossword or a puzzle, join a club, or undertake some online learning—introducing new concepts that get our brains thinking in different ways via repetition helps to keep us alert and use our memory.